Coaching for Executives and Emerging Leaders

 My coaching style is direct, evidence-based, and zero-fluff.
 I draw from psychology, business research, neuroscience, and organizational behavior in my coaching.
 You don’t need someone telling you what you want to hear.
 I’ve got your back, but won’t spoon-feed you.
 Think of me as a thought partner.
 I won’t tell you what to do, but I’ll help you identify options, anticipate obstacles, and construct plans to execute the decisions that you make.

-Depending on the needs of the client, I utilize tools such as a proprietary 360 feedback assessment, behavioral assessments, or psychometric assessments to gather additional insights and data.
+Depending on the needs of the client, I utilize tools such as a proprietary 360 feedback assessment or behavioral assessments to gather additional insights and data.

 The Coaching Process